Which of the following functional groups contains a carbonyl grou... | Channels for Pearson+

 1

-Review the structures of the other functional groups: Aldehyde (R-CHO), Ether (R-O-R'), and Alcohol (R-OH), noting that none of these have a carbonyl group bonded to a nitrogen atom.
+Compare the structures of the other functional groups: Aldehyde has a carbonyl group bonded to a hydrogen and an R group, Ether has an oxygen atom bonded to two R groups, and Alcohol has an OH group bonded to an R group.

-Conclude that the functional group containing a carbonyl group bonded to a nitrogen atom is an amide.
+Conclude that the amide is the only functional group among the options that contains a carbonyl group bonded directly to a nitrogen atom.

 Watch next